Lhotse: Lhotse Face

+History

 An early attempt on Lhotse was made by the 1955 International Himalayan Expedition, headed by Norman Dyhrenfurth.
 It also included two Austrians (cartographers Erwin Schneider and Ernst Senn) and two Swiss (Bruno Spirig and Arthur Spöhel), and was the first expedition in the Everest area to include Americans (Fred Beckey, George Bell, and Richard McGowan).
 The Nepalese liaison officer was Gaya Nanda Vaidya.
 They were accompanied by 200 local porters and several climbing Sherpas.
 After a brief look at the dangerous southern approaches of Lhotse Shar, they turned their attention, during September and October, to the Western Cwm and the northwest face of Lhotse, on which they achieved an altitude of about 8100 m.
 They were beaten back by unexpectedly strong wind and low temperatures.
 Under Schneider's direction, they completed the first map of the Everest area (1:50,000 photogrammetric).
 The expedition also made several short films covering local cultural topics and made a number of first ascents of smaller peaks in the Khumbu region.

 The main summit of Lhotse was first climbed on 18 May 1956, by the Swiss team of Ernst Reiss and Fritz Luchsinger, members of the Swiss Mount Everest/Lhotse Expedition.

 On 12 May 1970, Sepp Mayerl and Rolf Walter of Austria made the first ascent of Lhotse Shar.

 On 12 May 1999 Czech climber Soňa Vomáčková reached the main summit and thus became the first woman to reach it without supplemental oxygen.

 Lhotse Middle remained, for a long time, the highest unclimbed named point on Earth; its first ascent was made on 23 May 2001 by Eugeny Vinogradsky, Sergei Timofeev, Alexei Bolotov and Petr Kuznetsov of a Russian expedition.